 Personal data should not be retained for any longer than necessary.
 The length of time data should be retained will depend upon the circumstances, including the reasons why personal data was obtained.

-Personal information that is no longer required will be deleted in accordance with retention schedules.
+Personal information that is no longer required will be managed and disposed of in accordance with the Trust retention schedule.

 Data Breaches